TNThieding/exif/docs/known_limitations.rst

   However, GPS IFDs can be inserted if there's a subsequent IFD 1 segment.
 When adding metadata to a previously non-APP1 image, this is not a concern since the package adds empty 0, EXIF, and GPS IFDs.
-- In Python 3.10, this package unpacks the flash attribute as an 8-bit integer instead of a ``BitFields`` type due to an upstream issue with the ``plum-py`` bytes interface dependency.
 - Modifying Windows XP tags is not supported.